hoskillua/DDGorgeous/ReadingSummaries.md

 [**Reading #5 – Curves and Surfaces - (P28-44)**](http://www.cs.cmu.edu/~kmcrane/Projects/DDG/paper.pdf)

-Surfaces can be represented in various ways, a useful one of which is by a map f from plane to space, alonge with an induced metric g describing how tangent vectors in the plane get stretched out by the map f.
+Surfaces can be represented in various ways, a useful one of which is by a map f from plane to space, along with an induced metric g describing how tangent vectors in the plane get stretched out by the map f.